What’s Inside: A simple 2-question kids room organization hack that will ensure you’re not doing all the work yourself!

 - Trash.
 The item is broken and not fixable.
 Or it is legitimately trash.
 (It was crazy how much actually trash I would find in random places!
 Clothing price tags that fell behind the bed, used scrap paper, etc.)

 - Keep.
 It is a clothing item that is in good condition, still fits, and is still worn on a regular basis.
 It is a toy that still gets frequent play time.
-It holds high sentimental value (for Lilu, not me — I did respect her feelings on certain things that meant a lot to her, but that I might not see as valuable).
+It holds high sentimental value for your child (it’s ok to encourage your child to let some items go, but balance it by respecting their feelings on certain items that mean a lot to them).

-- Yard Sale.
+- Yard Sale/Donate.
 My mother in law has a big yard sale each fall and spends months beforehand gathering and sorting items to include.
-Any clothing that Lilu has outgrown, toys that weren’t a hit, and/or any baby gear that Annabelle is done with goes in this pile.
+Any clothing that our girls have outgrown, toys that weren’t a hit, and/or any baby gear that we’re done with goes in this pile.
 Might as well find these things a good home AND make a little extra cash at the same time!
 (Items that don’t sell are donated).

 When evaluating whether to keep an item or put it in the yard sale, these are the two questions to ask: